 Feeling like you’re in a rut?
 Try these tips to reclaim your purpose:

-Try something new.
+- Try something new.
 Part of what makes us feel like we’re in a rut is because of routine and doing familiar activities.
 If you’ve never joined that intramural sport team, bowling league, book club, extension course at the local community college or explored a new neighborhood or local town, then make the time to try.
 To get out of my rut when I returned to Los Angeles, instead of sticking to the same coffee shop near home, I tried a new coffee shop once a week to broaden my horizons.
 This took me to new neighborhoods where I met new people, walked new paths and experienced new environments.
+Invest in yourself with an online education course.
 The new can be scary but with persistence it can open a window where a door closed.

 It’s easy to stay inside and forge ahead in the rut.
 Don’t take the easy way out – refuel your passion with the things that you love, take deliberate action and experience life outside the rut.